iripo/Course-Project-1/README.md

 And the script does the following:

-1) Read and unzip the file "getdata_projectfiles_UCI HAR Dataset.zip" into the "data" sub directory.
+1) Read and unzip the file "getdata_projectfiles_UCI HAR Dataset.zip" into the "Data_anal" sub directory.

 2) Read following files into the Data Tables: subject_test.txt